 We aim to see all patients as quickly and safely as possible.
 However, please be aware that everyone is assessed on clinical need so you may not be seen in order.

-Also, because of the size and layout of A&E, you may be waiting in an area with only a few other patients, making the department appear quiet.
+Also, because of the size and layout of the Emergency Department, you may be waiting in an area with only a few other patients, making the department appear quiet.
 However, patients are often being treated in other areas.

 Registration